 - all workers have all the correct training to complete the jobs they are being asked to do - all workers are mentally and physically fit to do the work you are asking them to do - no workers are under the influence of drugs or alcohol - all workers understand are committed to following the sites standards - as a supervisor you are responsible to ensure all of your workers are fit for duty - you need to know your workers; are any of them stressed or thinking about something other than the task at hand?
-If so, you need to consider having that person do a modified job or even sending them home - m.
-Supervisors and work approval - no mechanical work is to be started without an approved and released work order - all working being executed by sub-contractors requires the primary contractor to be aware of the work activity and be the contact for the sub-contractor prior to the start of work
+If so, you need to consider having that person do a modified job or even sending them home m.
+Supervisors and work approval no mechanical work is to be started without an approved and released work order all working being executed by sub-contractors requires the primary contractor to be aware of the work activity and be the contact for the sub-contractor prior to the start of work n.
+Hours of work - worker fatigue

-- n.
-Contractor supervisors RMP guidance - RMPs are documents created jointly between Imperial and a contractor company.
-They document a plan to improve safety and have specific action items that the contractor company is going to work over the next year.
-All contractor supervisors should be knowledgeable in their companies RMP - if you haven't seen your RMP you should talk with your manager and ensure you have a chance to review it and help drive the improvements - o.
-Hours of work worker fatigue - all workers on our site will follow the guidelines within the employment standards act - no worker shall work more than 13 hours in a day unless it is deemed urgent/emergency - callouts are considered urgent - all workers will have 1 day off in 7 or 2 days off in 14 includes maintenance work (maintenance - where the work assists in preserving the functioning of a system but does not involve a repair) - consistent with the employment standards act, exemption, for construction work (repairs where the work is necessary to restore a system or part of a system which has ceased to function or function economically), 13-days on and 1-day off criteria is permissible with SLS approval - contract employers, refer back to ESA for exceptions and additional stipulations that may apply, Imperial employees can refer back to Sarnia site leadership guide for more information
+- all workers on our site will follow the guidelines within the employment standards act - no worker shall work more than 13 hours in a day unless it is deemed urgent/emergency - callouts are considered urgent - all workers will have 1 day off in 7 or 2 days off in 14 includes maintenance work (maintenance - where the work assists in preserving the functioning of a system but does not involve a repair) - consistent with the employment standards act, exemption, for construction work (repairs where the work is necessary to restore a system or part of a system which has ceased to function or function economically), 13-days on and 1-day off criteria is permissible with SLS approval - contract employers, refer back to ESA for exceptions and additional stipulations that may apply, Imperial employees can refer back to Sarnia site leadership quide for more information